Work Zone Data Exchange (WZDx)

 Inspired by the General Transit Feed Specification (GTFS), U.S. DOT launched the WZDx Specification to jumpstart the voluntary adoption of a basic work zone data specification through collaboration with data producers and data users.
 Longer term, the goal is to enable collaborative maintenance and expansion of the specification to meet the emerging needs of ADS.

 More broadly, through this project, U.S. DOT aims to identify a repeatable approach to accelerate harmonization of local data sources that can improve roadway safety and efficiency.

 The Federal Highway Administration (FHWA) and Intelligent Transportation Systems Joint Program Office (ITS JPO) co-led the early stages of the WZDx project and remain actively involved along with the Bureau of Transportation Statistics (BTS), Federal Motor Carrier Safety Administration (FMCSA), and others in the U.S. DOT.
 Several data producers and data users voluntarily developed version 1.1 of the specification in collaboration with U.S. DOT and have started to set up data feeds based on it.

-The following changes were made to the WZDx Specification in version 2:
+The following new features and fixes were made to the WZDx Specification: